MinhoWei/database-systems/SERVER CONFIG & FILE STRUCTURES.md

 pg_ctl start -o '-B 16' -l /localstorage/$USER/pgsql/log
 ```

+Q: How many shared buffers the PostgreSQL server uses by default.
+(Hint: this is given in the postgresql.conf file in units of MB (not number of buffers); each buffer is 8KB long).

+A: The value in the postgresql.conf file produced by pgs is the default 128MB.
+If the value of shared_buffers in NMB, and the size of each buffer is 8KB, then the total number of buffers is given by the formula (N*1024*1024)/(8*1024).
+For 128MB, this gives 16384 buffers.

+**df+** command:

+We can look at the definition of some functions either in the .sql file, or via psql's \df+ command.
+If you're using \df+, you'll find it useful to change how psql displays its results, otherwise the output from \df+ is a mess.
+You can switch the output format in psql using the **\x** command.
+This causes psql to show the value of each attribute on a seperate line; useful if attributes values are large.
+Don't forget to use \x to change the output format back before continuing.

+# FILE STRUCTURES

-For the queries below, think about and describe the patterns of access to the data in the tables that would be required to answer them.
+Q: For the queries below, think about and describe the patterns of access to the data in the tables that would be required to answer them.

 (a)
 ```